-When analysing permutation equivalence in concrete case studies we consider only transformation sequences such that the colimit object T is finite, i.e. has finitely many $\mathcal{M}$ -subobjects, in order to ensure termination.
-Finiteness is guaranteed if each rule of TShas finite left- and right-hand sides, and if the start object of the transformation sequence is finite.
-For typed attributed graphs, this means that T is finite on the structural part, but the carrier sets of the data algebra for the attribution component may by infinite ( $\mathcal{M}$ -morphisms in $\mathbf{AGraphs}{ATG}$ are isomorphisms on the data part).
+When analysing permutation equivalence in concrete case studies we consider only transformation sequences such that the colimit object T is finite, i.e. has finitely many \mathcal{M} -subobjects, in order to ensure termination.
+Finiteness is guaranteed if each rule of TS has finite left- and right-hand sides, and if the start object of the transformation sequence is finite.
+For typed attributed graphs, this means that T is finite on the structural part, but the carrier sets of the data algebra for the attribution component may by infinite (\mathcal{M} -morphisms in AGraphs{ATG} are isomorphisms on the data part).

 Remark 3.10.
-Note that during the construction of STS(d) the set of instantiated NACs for a NAC of a rule p applied in d may be empty, which means that the NAC n cannot be found within T. Furthermore, if we require T to be finite, the lists of NACs in STS(d) are finite.
+Note that during the construction of STS(d) the set of instantiated NACs for a NAC of a rule p applied in d may be empty, which means that the NAC n cannot be found within T. This would be the case for rule continueTask, if we replace the variably |v| within the NACs by the constant 4, i.e. the NAC pattern would never be present in the transformation sequence.
+Furthermore, if we require T to be finite, the sets of NACs in STS(d) are finite.

-Fig. 5.
+Fig. 6.
 Super object T and two rules of process Prc(d)

-Fig. 6.
+Fig. 7.
 Further rules of STS STS(d)

 Example 3.11 (Derived STS STS(d)).
-For the transformation sequence in Fig. 2 the construction of the STS leads to the STS as shown in Figs. 5 and 6.
+For the transformation sequence in Fig. 2 the construction of the STS leads to the STS as shown in Figs. 6 and 7.
 The transformation sequence d involves the rules "continueTask" and "stopTask" and thus, the derived STS contains the rule occurrences "cont1", "cont2", "stop1" and "stop2".